-Chambers USA: America’s Leading Lawyers for Business, a leading annual legal guide identifying the top attorneys and law firms in the U.S., ranked nine Fredrikson & Byron practice areas and 24 individual attorneys in its 2019 edition, released today.
+Chambers USA: America’s Leading Lawyers for Business, an annual legal guide identifying the top attorneys and law firms in the United States, ranked 10 practice areas and 26 individual attorneys from Fredrikson & Byron in its 2020 edition, released today.

 Chambers ranked Fredrikson & Byron in the following practice areas:

 Corporate/M&A (Firm Band 1)

 Litigation: White-Collar Crime & Government Investigations (Firm Band 1)

 Chambers ranked the following Fredrikson & Byron attorneys:

 Robert C. Boisvert (Labor & Employment)

 Joseph T. Dixon, III (Litigation: White-Collar Crime & Government Investigations)